What's the best WiFi router for your home?

 It may be obvious, but quite possibly the most essential item when it comes to having fast, reliable internet access is your WiFi router.
 In the modern work-from-home era, having robust internet in every corner of our home (and yard!) is more important than ever.
 That is why we have started to shift to mesh networks, which allow a series of devices to stretch the WiFi signal across a large home.

-Most internet providers will lease you a basic router, and for a small home, that may be perfectly fine.
+Most internet providers will lease you a basic router, and for a small home that may be perfectly fine.
 But sometimes you need something better: something that reaches farther, something that's more reliable, or something you aren't paying a monthly fee for.
 That's where my recommendations come in.

 I almost universally recommend Eero because, while they don't have a plethora of features, they are extremely fast, easy to set up, reliable, and secure.
 If you have very specific needs, you will know that, and this guide is not for you.